Fine Tune a model

 Connect to your training environment

-- Go to your Fine Tuning pod dashboard.
+- Go to your Fine Tuning pod dashboard

-- Click Connect to view connection options:
+- Click Connect and choose your preferred connection method:

-Jupyter Notebook: Launch a browser-based notebook interface
+- Jupyter Notebook: Browser-based notebook interface

 file.